pcapexpress/pcapexpress.github.io/TECH-BUREAU-PHASE-02.md

 Stabilising teh shell is crutial to have proper cli capabilities of a working terminal.<br>
 Without the stabilisation some commands wouldnt run and the shell is very fragile.<br>
 So we spawn a python shell "enterpreter" and then run a few more commands to bring in the full functionality.<br>
-Here is an example of a messed up shell stabilization, I did not use the Ctrl-Z comand in the right order<br>
-and I have failed to run the "*stty raw -echo; fg*" command on my netcat listener.<br>
-HOWEVER it still worked for my future endevours.

 ## 07.CD IN TO PROJECT.5527